-A trustee can delegate their powers by power of attorney under S25 Trustee Act 1925.
+A trustee can delegate their powers by power of attorney under the Trustee Delegation Act 1999.
 An attorney under an LPA can therefore assume the donor’s duties as a trustee.

 Where co-owners name each other sole attorneys, this causes issues as the owner cannot sign for the sale in their own name and also as an attorney for the other owner who has lost capacity.

-In the event that the property needs to be sold, the spouse would need to appoint a further trustee to act alongside them under S36 Trustee Act 1925.
+In the event that the property needs to be sold, the spouse would need to appoint a further trustee to act alongside them under the Trustee Delegation Act 1999.
 There would likely be additional fees payable at that time to name a further trustee and clients should be aware of this.